The organic module cover topics such as Alkanes, Alkenes, Halogenoalkanes and Alcohols.

 Entry Requirements: As stated in the Admission Policy

-Special Requirement: Grade 6 or above at GCSE Maths.
-Grade 6-6 or above in combined science or two '6' grades (including Chemistry and one other science) if taken as triple science.
+Special Requirement: Grade 6-6 or above in combined science or two grade 6 (including Chemistry and one other science) if taken as triple science

 Exam Board: AQA